EUDR timeline tracker: Delays, U-turns and the latest enforcement plan

 Understanding the latest EUDR timeline and what it means for your business

-In this article, we explain what’s changed, what remains the same, and what compliance teams should do now to stay aligned with the evolving EUDR timeline.
+In this article, we explain what’s changed, what remains the same, and what compliance teams should do in 2026.

 What is the legally binding EUDR timeline now?